mlcommons/ck/docs/mlperf-automation/tasks/README.md

-# MLPerf&trade; benchmark tasks
+# Prepare and run MLPerf&trade; inference benchmark

-Here we describe how to automate the MLPerf&trade; inference benchmark with the help of the [CK workflow framework](https://github.com/ctuning/ck) and native MLPerf&trade; scripts.
+Here we describe how to automate the reference MLPerf&trade; inference benchmark with the help of the [CK workflow framework](https://github.com/ctuning/ck) and native MLPerf&trade; scripts.

 * [Image classification](task-image-classification.md)